ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 derivation rules are (almost) never needed, so stricter rules that improve worst-case scenarios for Fault Proofs and Interop are favorable.

+Furthermore, the more relaxed rules created a lot more corner cases and complex interactions, which made it harder to reason about and test the protocol, increasing the risk of chain splits between different implementations.

 # Security and Implementation Considerations

 ## Reorgs